 4. A Bright Job Outlook

 What's behind the promising outlook?
 One big factor is the aging population.
-Consider this: The number of Americans who are older than 65 is expected to increase from just over 49 million in 2016 to over 78 million by 2035.1 That demographic shift should result in more adult day cares and other services for the elderly that need human services workers.
+Consider this: The number of Americans who are older than 65 is expected to increase from just over 49 million in 2016 to 77 million by 2034.
+That demographic shift should result in more adult day cares and other services for the elderly that need human services workers.

 In addition, the number of job opportunities for human services workers who treat addictions is expected to increase.
 That's partly due to the trend of directing drug offenders into treatment programs instead of into prison, in the hope that by getting to the root of their addictions, they won't reoffend.

 The opioid crisis is also leading to an increase in the number of opportunities for human services workers.
 A 2022 report on opioid addiction states that three million US citizens suffer from or have suffered from opioid use disorder.
 In 2021, over 100,000 people died due to drug overdoses.
 Increased access to effective treatment programs is one of the top priorities for addressing this epidemic, and in 2022, the federal government invested $2 billion in HEAL (Helping to End Addiction Long-term Initiative®).

 Check out the projected rates of job growth between 2016 and 2026—and the number of new job openings during that same time period—for each of the following occupations (all data from the Occupational Outlook Handbook):

 5. Good Salary Potential for Those With the Right Education

-Social services management is one of the highest-paying jobs in human services, with the top 10 percent of earners making $109,990 or higher.4 Such positions typically require a bachelor's or master's degree.
+Social and community services management is one of the highest-paying areas in human services, with a median annual wage of $74,000 and the top positions paying over $118,000.
+Such positions typically require a bachelor's or master's degree.

-Take a look at the average salaries for these human services careers, according to the Occupational Employment and Wage Statistics program (rounded to the nearest thousand):4
+Take a look at the median salaries for these human services careers, according to the Occupational Employment and Wage Statistics program (rounded to the nearest thousand):

 Create a Brighter Future